MicrosoftDocs/powerquery-docs/powerquery-docs/dataflows/what-licenses-do-you-need-in-order-to-use-dataflows.md

 #### Limitations per premium capacity

 Dataflows that are using a premium capacity to refresh the data are limited to the maximum number of execution slots they can use.
-The maximum number of slots is depending on the type of premium capacity you are using.
-Below we have a table that represents the maximum number of slots that can be consumed by all dataflows in a workspace mapped to the capacity.
+The maximum number of slots depends on the type of premium capacity you're using.
+The following table represents the maximum number of slots that can be consumed by all dataflows in a workspace mapped to the capacity.

 | SKU | v-cores | Number of execution slots |
 | --- | --- | --- |